logicuniverse/manifesto/README.md

 We are currently pioneering the **Logic Geometry** phase:

-- **Logic-IR:** Defining a pure data structure to describe LU architecture.
+- **LogicIR:** Defining a pure data structure to describe LU architecture.
 - **Runtimes Built:** Functional engines are actively running across JavaScript, Python, and MicroPython.
 - **Visual Logic IDE:** Developing a coordinate-based design environment equipped with a design-time algebraic type system (erased at runtime).